aldo-manco-jr/shak-frontend-angular/README.md

 6. Double-click the .msi file.

 7. During the installation:
-   - Select Complete Setup
+   - Select **"Complete"** Setup
    - Select **"Install MongoD as a Service"**
    - Select **"Run service as Network Service user"**
-   - Complete the installation without changing anything
+   - Complete the installation without changing options

 8. Open the terminal as administrator and run the following commands:
 `cd C:\`